July 20th, 2020

 General Rommel has a romantic sort of history.
 He is often portrayed as a brilliant tactician and chivalrous warrior.
 His nickname was the “Desert Fox” for his exploits in North Africa.
 He had an amazing string of wins until the Battle of El Alamein in Egypt.
 He was a soldier in the Wehrmacht until he was implicated in the assassination attempt against Hitler in 1944.
 He then committed suicide to avoid the persecution of his family.

 Historians agree that Rommel was one of the best generals that Germany had in World War II.
 He also had one of the cleanest records.
 Despite all that, Rommel loyally served Adolf Hitler in a brutal war of aggression.
 He fought for five years in the service of a regime that was one of the most murderous in all of human history.
-Whether he wanted or not, Rommel died for the Nazi cause.
+Whether he wanted or not, Rommel died in the service of the Nazi cause.

 Then the West Germans decided to name a military base after him.